sdss/python_template/docs/sphinx/index.rst

 The cookiecut product documentation is ready to be built and integrated with Read The Docs.
 As with Travis and Coveralls above, you will need to commit the products to a GitHub repository first.
 As with PyPI, SDSS has a `Read The Docs <http://readthedocs.io/>`__ account to which you can request access by emailing ``admin[at]sdss[dot]org``.
 Alternatively, you can deploy your product in your own Read the Docs account and add the user ``sdss`` as a maintainer from the admin menu.
 The expected address of your documentation will be ``https://<pip_name>.readthedocs.org``.

 You may receive a message saying that the integration of the product is not complete and that you need to set up a webhook.
 To do that, got to the admin setting of the new Read The Docs project.
 In ``Intergations`` add a new integration and copy the link to the webhook.
 Then go to the GitHub repository settings and in the ``Webhooks`` section add a new webhook with the URL you just copied.
-Once you submit, any push to the master branch of the GitHub repo should produce a new built of the documentation.
+Once you submit, any push to the main branch of the GitHub repo should produce a new built of the documentation.
 You can find more details on the webhook set up `here <https://docs.readthedocs.io/en/latest/webhooks.html>`_.

-The product configuration for Read The Docs can be found in `readthedocs.yml <https://github.com/sdss/python_template/blob/master/%7B%7Bcookiecutter.package_name%7D%7D/readthedocs.yml>`_.
+The product configuration for Read The Docs can be found in `readthedocs.yml <https://github.com/sdss/python_template/blob/main/%7B%7Bcookiecutter.package_name%7D%7D/readthedocs.yml>`_.
 By default, the Sphinx documentation will be built using Python 3.7 and will install the product with all its production requirements.
 If you have dependencies that are needed only for building the documentation (for example, a custom Sphinx theme), your can add them to the ``docs`` extras section of ``pyproject.toml`` or ``setup.cfg``.

 .. _sdsspy-v2: